 | | | |

 On occasion I've been asked to give my viewpoint about weather events on New York TV station WPIX.
-PIX-11 news reporter James Ford came across my blog and has contacted me at least eight times to provide my historical perspective.
-Five of those times I had the time to meet with him.
-(It helps that PIX's office is down the street from my office on 42nd St.) Here are the appearances I've made (so far) including links to each:
+PIX-11 news reporter James Ford came across my blog and has contacted me seven times to provide my historical perspective.
+What's made it easier for both of us is the fact that PIX's office is down the street from my office on 42nd St.) Here are the appearances I've made (so far) including links to each:

 This month DirectTV stopped carrying The Weather Channel due to a financial dispute between the two companies about carriage fees.
 This meant that 20 million homes that subscribe to DirectTV no longer received the station.
 This has resulted in all sorts of alarmist talk by The Weather Channel about how the public's welfare is in jeopardy.
 Oh, puleez!
 There are so many other sources available for weather forecast information nowadays, e.g. local TV stations, alerts on smartphones, radio broadcasts, online, that no one is going to be surprised by bad weather.